 Plan Your Visit

-Park Film Before walking the park trail we recommend watching the park's 27-minute film: Destiny at Dawn - Loss and Victory on the Washita, in the new park visitor center on Highway 47A just west of Cheyenne, Oklahoma.
+Before exploring the park we recommend watching the park's 27-minute film, in the park visitor center on Highway 47A just west of Cheyenne, Oklahoma.
 The film focuses on the engagement and the events that led to it.
-It's a great way to learn the history of the site before taking a hike.
+It is a great way to learn the history of the site!

-Local Attractions - There are many local attractions: the Metcalfe Museum, the Roll One-Room School, the Pioneer Museum, and the Cheyenne City Park to mention a few.
-For more detailed information, go to Nearby Attractions under the Things to Do section of the website.
+The Metcalfe Museum, the Roll One-Room School, the Pioneer Museum, and the Cheyenne City Park to mention a few ideas.

 Did You Know?